Compare/fixmystreet-pro

 Senra Radar vs FixMyStreet Pro

 Councillors often ask which tool they should use.
 The short answer: they solve different problems for different users.
-Below is an honest side-by-side.
+A council can use both without conflict.

 One-line version: FixMyStreet Pro is a ticketing system bought by councils for their officers.
-Senra Radar is a free ward-level data view for elected councillors.
-A council can use both without conflict.
+Senra Radar is a ward-level data view for councillors and election candidates; Hammersmith & Fulham free demo, Ward £25/mo or Borough £300/mo elsewhere.

 Side-by-side